WordPress/openverse/docs/projects/README.md

 contributors who can bring needed expertise and guidance.
 The goal is to lead the process of requirement and assumption discovery.

+> **Note**
+>
-> **A note on analytics**: Leads must endeavour to describe metrics and analysis
+> **On Analytics**: Leads must endeavour to describe metrics and analysis that
-> that should be completed before the changes for the project's ultimate goal
+> should be completed before the changes for the project's ultimate goal are
-> are implemented.
+> implemented.
 Whenever possible or relevant, projects should have success
 > criteria that compare the state of relevant metrics after the project's
 > completion to the same metrics beforehand.